Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Current Focus

+- Begin development of the core editor application (original project goal):
+  - Set up the editor UI framework.
-- Implement gameplay enhancements:
+  - Implement Matter.js shape creation and manipulation.
-  - Add keyboard input (Space/Enter) for restarting.
-  - Combine game over dismissal and restart into a single action.
-  - Implement multiple, dynamic death zone colliders.
-  - Ensure boxes respawn on level restart.
-  - Implement crate destruction upon hitting a death zone.
-  - Implement conditional logic for the 'fx_land' animation.
+  - Build export functionality for Phaser projects.

 ## Recent Changes

+- **Implemented Single-Input Restart:**

+  - Combined game over dismissal and restart into a single automatic action with a delay.
+  - Game now automatically restarts after player death or level completion.
+  - Removed the need for explicit player input to restart, creating a smoother gameplay flow.

+- **Implemented Multiple Dynamic Death Zones:**

+  - Added death zone colliders positioned 500px below platforms at various points throughout the level.
+  - For longer levels, multiple death zones are created with appropriate spacing and overlap.
+  - This reduces the time players fall after a mistake before the level restarts.

+- **Implemented Box Respawning on Restart:**

+  - Added tracking of original crate positions in `Game.ts`.
+  - On level restart, all crates are respawned at their original positions.
+  - Utilizes the `respawnCrates` method in both `Game.ts` and `LevelGenerator.ts`.

+- **Implemented Crate Destruction in Death Zones:**

+  - Crates now get destroyed when they hit a death zone collider.
+  - Implemented in the `checkFallSensorCollision` method in `Game.ts`.
+  - Properly removes crates from both the physics world and the LevelGenerator's crate array.

 - **Fixed Coin Placement Logic:**
   - Corrected coin spacing to strictly adhere to `MIN_COIN_SPACING`.